labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 What is a panRGP ?
 -------------------------------------------------------

 The goal of panRGP is to efficiently extract RGPs within a partitioned pangenome graph.

-Firstly, PanRGP needs to extract each gene with its matching partition from the PPanGGOLiN output.
-Based on its content, the algorithm uses the chaining of gene families partitions to determine the RGPs within a given genome, relying on a double pass linked-list partitioning method
+Based on the partitioned pangenome content of a given genome, the algorithm uses the chaining of gene families partitions to determine the RGPs within this genome, relying on a double pass linked-list partitioning method

 .. image:: img/panRGP.png

-The algorithm uses a sequence of genes that are represented by their family’s partition (persistent: yellow; shell: green; blue:cloud).
-(1) A score is attributed to sets of consecutive genes, based on their partition.
-Persistent genes get a score of −(3) x (x being the number of consecutive genes) and both cloud and shell ones get a score of +1; (2) Consecutive persistent genes (preserved region) and consecutive cloud and shell genes (variable region) are regrouped in nodes; (3) Each node representing a preserved region is evaluated to determine if it should be grouped with its surrounding node(s), therefore being considered as a gap in the variable region it will results in.
-This is done only if the addition of its score with the minimum score of its neighboring RGP node(s) is at equals to 0 or more; (4) All nodes have been processed, so variable regions can be parsed to extract the genes they encompass.
-Here, a RGP of 5 genes (3 shell, 1 persistent and 1 cloud) and one of 1 gene (1 cloud) are obtained.
+The algorithm uses a sequence of genes that are represented by their family’s partition (**persistent: yellow**; **shell: green**; **blue:cloud**).

+(1) A score is attributed to group of consecutive genes, based on their partition.
+Persistent genes get a score of −(3) x (x being the number of consecutive genes) and both cloud and shell genes get a score of +1;

+(2) Consecutive persistent genes (preserved region) and consecutive cloud and shell genes (variable region) are regrouped in nodes;

+(3) Each node representing a preserved region is evaluated to determine if it should be grouped with its surrounding node(s) or being considered as a gap in the potential variable region.
+The "node merge" is done only if the addition of its score with the minimum score of its neighboring RGP node(s) is at equals to 0 or more;

+(4) All nodes have been processed, so variable regions can be parsed to extract the genes they encompass.
+Here, a RGP of 5 genes (3 shell, 1 persistent and 1 cloud) and one of 2 gene (2 cloud) are obtained.

 How to access to panRGP data ?
 -------------------------------------------------------